This is a traditional recipe from my lovely granny.

 How to make Mazanec

-All preparing and process take a long time so make sure that you have enough time for making this recipe.
+All preparation and process take a long time so make sure that you have enough time for making this recipe.
 It took more than 3 hours for me.

 Yeast: In the bowl mix lukewarm milk with sugar and yeast and let rise.